ncemc-mike/DigiCert-LiveAction-SSL/README.md

-Perform an Admin Web Request after installing the TLM agent, and run this script with your correct environment details.
+Perform an Admin Web Request after installing the TLM agent, and run this script in the post-installation settings, with your correct environment details.